Derandomized Parallel Repetition via Structured PCPs: Derandomized Parallel Repetition of Decoding Graphs with Linear Structure

 \subsection{The construction of $G'$ and its parameters}

 The decoding graph $G'$ is constructed as follows.
-Let $G=(\F^{m},\EE)$ and $d_{0}$ be as in Lemma~\ref{lem:decoding-derand-parallel-repetition}, and let $d_{1}=h\cdot d_{0}$ where $h$ is the universal constant from Lemma~\ref{lem:decoding-derand-parallel-repetition} to be chosen later.
-As in the proof of Lemma~\ref{lem:derandomized-parallel-repetition}, the graph $G'$ is bipartite, the right vertices of $G'$ are the $2d_{0}$-subspaces of $\F^{m}$ (the vertex-space of $G$), and the left vertices of $G'$ are the $2d_{1}$-subspaces of the edge space $E$ of $G$.
+Let $G=(\F^{m},\EE)$ and $d_{0}$ be as in Lemma~\ref{lem:decoding-derand-parallel-repetition} (derandomized parallel repetition for dPCPs), and let $d_{1}=h\cdot d_{0}$ where $h$ is the universal constant from Lemma~\ref{lem:decoding-derand-parallel-repetition} to be chosen later.
+As in the proof of the corresponding lemma for constraint graphs (Lemma~\ref{lem:derandomized-parallel-repetition}), the graph $G'$ is bipartite, the right vertices of $G'$ are the $2d_{0}$-subspaces of $\F^{m}$ (the vertex-space of $G$), and the left vertices of $G'$ are the $2d_{1}$-subspaces of the edge space $E$ of $G$.
 An assignment $\Pi$ to $G'$ should label each $2d_{0}$-subspace $A$ of~$\F^{m}$ with a function from $A$ to $\Sigma$, and each $2d_{1}$-subspace $F$ of~$E$ with a function that maps the endpoints of the edges in $F$ to $\Sigma$.
-The edges of $G'$ are constructed such that they simulate the action of the {}``E-decoder'' described in Figure~\ref{fig:E-decoder}.
+The edges of $G'$ are constructed such that they simulate the action of the ``E-decoder'' described in Figure~\ref{fig:E-decoder}.

 The completeness, size, and alphabet size of $G'$ is can be verified in the same way as it was done in the proof of Lemma~\ref{lem:derandomized-parallel-repetition}, and so is the fact that $G'$ has the projection property.
 It remains to analyze the soundness of $G'$, which is done in the following section.